faizilham/msc-thesis/main/ch2_preliminaries.typ

 == Effect system
 An effect is abstract information about what happens when a part of a program is executed #citep(<NielsonPPA>, 17), such as whether an exception might be raised or which system calls are called by the program.
 To analyze effects, the type system of a programming language is extended with an effect system, in which annotations are typically added to the function type representing information related to its internal computation.
 This is quite different from an annotated type system since the effect annotation is inherent to the function itself, and not the input or the output of the function #citep(<NielsonPPA>, 323).

-We can extend the function type $(t_1, .., t_n) -> t_ret$ with the effect annotation $phi$ as #box($(t_1, .., t_n) ->^phi t_ret$), or sometimes written as $(t_1, .., t_n) -> t_ret andef phi$.
+In effect systems, the function type $(t_1, .., t_n) -> t_ret$ is extended with the effect annotation $phi$ as #box($(t_1, .., t_n) ->^phi t_ret$), or sometimes written as $(t_1, .., t_n) -> t_ret andef phi$.
 The definition of the effect annotation depends on what kind of effects we want to analyze, but it usually is a set.
-For example, in exception analysis, the effect annotation $phi$ is defined as a set of exceptions, while in side-effect analysis the effect annotation can be a set of system calls such as console operations, file handling operations, memory allocations, etc.
+For example, in exception analysis, the effect annotation $phi$ is defined as a set of exceptions, while in side-effect analysis the effect annotation is a set of system calls such as console operations, file handling operations, memory allocations, etc.

 Since the effect system is an extension of a type system, we may also include polymorphic effect and sub-effecting rules in the typing judgment. @eq:SubeffectingRule shows a typical sub-effecting rule added to the typing judgment.
 Notice that the sub-effecting is covariant to the function subtyping.